AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/r-image-server-proxy.md

  </tr>
  <tr class="strow">
   <td class="stentry"> <p><span class="codeph"> sizepercent = &lt;number&gt;</span> </p></td>
   <td class="stentry"> <p>Specifies the percentage of the device's Memory Limit Embedded Media property to limit the response size to.
 This will only apply to jpg responses.
-The quality of the image will be lowered until the response size is within the specified percentage. </p></td>
+The quality of the image is lowered until the response size is within the specified percentage. </p></td>
  </tr>
 </table>